lowlevel86/inf-comb-seq-gen/README.md

 It might be possible to find the lock combination of a lock by using:
 * n1 / (s - 1), -n2 / (s - 1) - 1, n3 / (s - 1)

-"n#" is the set number and "s" is the set size.
+"n#" are "set numbers" and "s" is the "set size".

 Test program usage: prog [parameter count] [start] [end]